Kasabian tease first new single since departure of Tom Meighan

-Kasabian have teased a new single – you can check out the snippet below.
+Kasabian have teased a new single – you can check out a preview snippet below.

 - READ MORE: The S.L.P. – ‘The S.L.P.’ review